build-on-aws/bedrock-agents-streamlit/README.md

 ```

 4. **Navigate to Streamlit_App Folder**:
    - Change to the directory containing the Streamlit app.
-Use the command `cd ~/environment/bedrock-agents-streamlit-main/Streamlit_App`
+Use this command
+     ``` bash
+     cd ~/environment/bedrock-agents-streamlit-main/Streamlit_App
+     ```

 5. **Update Configuration**:
    - Open the `InvokeAgent.py` file.